 In the evaluation of a physical intrusion detection system (hereafter called Physical Security Equipment (PSE) to help avoid confusion), the approaches to measure/insure confidence in evaluations have long been studied.
 The ROC curves, common in the sensor community can, if the measurements are appropriate, allow efficient performance trade-offs, including confidence measures.
 But the measurements must be of the appropriate type (and numbers) before that can be used.
-A good example is [6], which discusses the use of statistical process control (SPC), [34], for both initial testing and ongoing assessments of PSE to insure the levels of detection and confidence required by DOE regulations for nuclear site security.
-In [6] both simple (e.g. metal detector) and complex (e.g. hand-geometry based biometric) sensors were discussed.
+A good example is [?], which discusses the use of statistical process control (SPC), [?], for both initial testing and ongoing assessments of PSE to insure the levels of detection and confidence required by DOE regulations for nuclear site security.
+In [?] both simple (e.g. metal detector) and complex (e.g. hand-geometry based biometric) sensors were discussed.

-The SPC approach allows one to approach the confidence estimates in many different ways.
-[6] highlight some of the differences between testing with binary data (detect/fail), which they call attribute data, and using value data (e.g. event confidence) which is then thresholded to produce a decision (i.e. appropriate ROC type curves).
+The SPC approach allows one to approach the confidence estimates in many different ways. [?] highlight some of the differences between testing with binary data (detect/fail), which they call attribute data, and using value data (e.g. event confidence) which is then thresholded to produce a decision (i.e. appropriate ROC type curves).
 With pure binary data, validating a requirement of 85% probability of detection and 95% confidence level with a single-phase testing attribute testing strategy and allowing no missed alarms required 19 "identical" tests for every "set of conditions" to be considered.
 Allowing a single miss in the test (so there is a known miss-detection) requires 30 tests per setting to validate a 85% PD with 95% confidence.
-With value data (ROC curves), and a stable process, the number of tests can be significantly reduced down to 5.
-Note that in both cases the predictability is still limited by the range of test conditions considered and some assumptions of independence, but the repeated tests provide confidence that, if the assumptions are met and the conditions vary according to the experimental parameters, the same results would, 95% of the time, be at the required detection levels.